New Collection Care Manual

-Australia's movable heritage is dispersed amongst communities throughout our country in what has become known as the Distributed National Collection.
+Australia's movable heritage is dispersed amongst communities throughout our country in what is known as the Distributed National Collection.
 As part of the National Conservation Strategy, and as a partner organisation of the National Standards Taskforce, the Western Australian Museum extends services to organisations which care for elements of this Distributed National Collection.

-We offer information and advice on all aspects of the planning, operation and management of museums as community assets.
+The WA Museum gives information and advice on all aspects of the planning, operation and management of museums as community assets.
 Services are tailored to assist organisations to achieve the principles of best practice as outlined in the National Standards for Australian Museums and Galleries.

 The Development Service in action